waywardphilosopher/parami/src/data/blog/Practice/2026-01-20-welcome-to-philosophy-as-practice.md

 ---
 ## Welcome

 Welcome to this course in Philosophy as Practice.
-In this course we're going to look at philosophy beyond just _sitting and thinking_, and ask about philosophy as a _way of life_, or as a _way of being_, or as a _call to action_.
+In this course, we're going to look at philosophy beyond just _sitting and thinking_, and ask about philosophy as a _way of life_, or as a _way of being_, or as a _call to action_.
 How we act, how we live, is deeply entangled with how we think (and vice versa).
 So we'll be exploring philosophy in practice.

-This is a GHEA21 course, so are going to be forming a global community of philosophers and practitioners.
+This is a GHEA21 course, so we are going to be forming a global community of philosophers and practitioners.
 And, of course, a community is sustained by particular practices (it doesn't just exist, it is something we do).
-So today, we're going to talk about how we're going to work together, how we can sustain ourselves as a community, and we're also going to get to know each other.
+So today, we will talk about how we will work together, how we can sustain ourselves as a community, and we're also going to get to know each other.

 ## Introductions